- CBD 101

 The Myrcene Terpene – Pain-Free Slumber

 Myrcene is another common terpene, one that smells of fresh hops, recently picked thyme, and newly mowed grass.
-This olfactory association is because all of those things contain high concentrations of the myrcene terpene; in fact, many vibrant,
+This olfactory association is because all of those things contain high concentrations of the myrcene terpene; in fact, many vibrant, fresh smelling fruits and spices smell that way because of their myrcene content.

 The primary effects of this terpene are twofold; firstly, it acts as a strong sedative, making it so that any marijuana strain with sufficient concentrations of this terpene tend to make you overwhelmingly sleepy.
 Secondly, this terpene works alongside beta-caryophyllene to act as an analgesic, acting as a cure for pain.